 stacks property

 A result object MAY contain a property named stacks whose value is an array of one or more stack objects (§3.40).
-The stacks property is intended for use by analysis tools that collects call stack information in the process of producing results.
+The stacks property is intended for use by analysis tools that collect call stack information in the process of producing results.

 NOTE: The SARIF file format allows multiple stack objects within a single result object to allow for the possibility that more than one call stack might be relevant to a single result.